 It is always tough trying to choose a vehicle.
 Should it be Moonroof or sunroof?
 Should it be all-wheel drive, rear wheel drive, or front wheel drive?
 Do I really need a CD player?
 Also, what color should it be?
 Brunt orange is cool, same as squid ink and cashmere metallic (clue: always go for squid ink).
 Deciding whether to buy an electric or hybrid vehicle toughens the already difficult choice.
 Should you buy a fuel cell, plug-in hybrid, standard hybrid, or battery electric?
-In fact, what differences exists between these vehicle types?
+In fact, have a look at our electric vehicles research below to see what differences exists between these vehicle types?

 1. Conventional Hybrids

 Conventional hybrids, such as the Toyota Prius, have both an electric motor and a gasoline engine.
 Though these vehicles possess battery and an electric motor, they can’t be connected and recharged.
 Rather captured energy when brake is applied is what charges their batteries, making use of regenerative braking that transforms kinetic energy to electricity.
 In conventional vehicles this energy is usually wasted.

 Based on the hybrid type, the electric motor will definitely work together with the engine powered by gasoline to reduce the usage of gasoline or permit the gasoline engine to totally switch off.
 Fuel economy can be dramatically increased by hybrid fuel-saving technologies.

 For instance, the 2014 Honda Accord hybrid accomplishes a total of 47 miles for every gallon (mpg) in comparison to 30 mpg for a version that is non-hybrid.
 At 12,000 miles in one year and gasoline of $4/gallon, that implies a saving of over $575 every year.

 2. Plug-In Hybrid Electric Vehicles (PHEVs)